Just war theory: India

+East Asian

 Chinese philosophy produced a massive body of work on warfare, much of it during the Zhou dynasty, especially the Warring States era.
 War was justified only as a last resort and only by the rightful sovereign; however, questioning the decision of the emperor concerning the necessity of a military action was not permissible.
 The success of a military campaign was sufficient proof that the campaign had been righteous.

 Japan did not develop its own doctrine of just war but between the 5th and the 7th centuries drew heavily from Chinese philosophy, and especially Confucian views.
 As part of the Japanese campaign to take the northeastern island Honshu, Japanese military action was portrayed as an effort to "pacify" the Emishi people, who were likened to "bandits" and "wild-hearted wolf cubs" and accused of invading Japan's frontier lands.